 6.1.1 Carriers may become hazardous if maintenance is neglected.
 Therefore, maintenance facilities, trained personnel, and procedures shall be provided.
 Such facilities may be on or off the premises.

-Read all of manual to become thoroughly familiar with this vehicle.
-Pay particular attention to all Notes, Cautions and Warnings
+Read all of manual to become familiar with this vehicle.
+Pay particular attention to all NOTICES, CAUTIONS, WARNINGS and DANGERS.

 6.2 Maintenance Procedures